Have you been trying to do all you can to get your company’s name out there and not seeing any results?

 Your goal with a blog is to target keywords in your industry.
 Head to a keyword research tool like the Google Keyword Planner and enter a few terms related to your industry.
 You’ll get a list of keywords that people search for on Google.

 Look for common questions that people have in your industry and write blog posts that answer those questions.
+Also, don’t forget about snackable content since users like them the most.

 Once you rank on the first page of Google for those keyword phrases, you’ll get free search engine traffic for as long as you hold your rankings.